 Color collection IDs and palette IDs can be used in LookML dashboards to apply colors to various parts of visualizations.
-As of Looker 6.22, collection IDs and palette IDs for any new custom color collections are based on each collection’s name.
+Collection IDs and palette IDs for any new custom color collections are based on each collection’s name.
 This allows LookML dashboards that use those collections to render consistently across instances if both instances have the same custom collections named identically.

 For example, a custom color collection with the name Company Custom Colors would have the following IDs:

 - categorical palette ID: